funcompbio/practical3/practical3.md

 ```
 $ git log
-commit d35b7567e8ddef0534303737e0b8b3a51b4c0ec6 (HEAD -> main)
+commit 3a7b39e619809318a9076e38033ba226ccd60e80 (HEAD -> main)
 Author: Robert Castelo <robert.castelo@upf.edu>
-Date:   Thu Oct 7 17:55:50 2020 +0200
+Date:   Fri Oct 6 18:55:51 2023 +0200

-    First commit.
+    First commit
 ```

 # Update your local Git repo

 Here we want to practise how to update the local Git repo, keeping track of the changes with Git.
-First, create a file called `catalunya_setmanal_geriatric.csv` with the subset of the data in `catalunya_setmanal.csv` corresponding to the population that lives in geriatric residences (see practical 2).
+First, create a file called `mostres_analitzades_bcn.csv` with the subset of the data in `mostres_analitzades.csv` corresponding to the rows derived from the area of Barcelona (see [practical 2](/practical2/)).
 Once you have generated that file, check out the status of the repo.
 You should notice that Git has detected a new file that is untracked.
 Stage this untracked file and commit the change to the repo.

 # Upload your local Git repo to GitHub